aidanatakishieva/aidanatakishieva/README.md

 ### Hi there, I'm Aidan 👋

-- 🌱 I’m currently learning Frontend Development.
+- 🌱 I’m currently learning/working Mobile Development.
-- 🛸 Learning everyday, currently learning to master React, JS etc ...
+- 🛸 Learning everyday...
 - 🌋 I’m always looking for challenging work oppurtunities ahead.
-- 🎓 I’m currently studying Azerbaijan State Oil and Industry University (ASOIU).
+- 🎓 I graduated Azerbaijan State Oil and Industry University (IT).
+- 📫 Reach me: aidan.atakishieva@gmail.com
-- 💬 Ask me about web design (HTML,CSS,Bootstrap).
+- 💬 Ask me about web/mobile development.

-Motivated to expand knowledge about Frontend Developer with a demonstrated history of working in the information technology and services industry.
-Skilled in HTML,CSS,Bootstrap, SASS, Github, and Front-end Development.
-Such as, learning develop Javascript skills,React.
-Strong engineering professional with a Bachelor's degree focused in Information Technology from Azerbaijan State University of Oil and Industry.
-Motivated to learn like as product design.I can work independently using my own initiative or as part of a team.
+Motivated to expand knowledge about Web & Mobile development with a demonstrated history of working in the information technology and services industry.
+Skilled in HTML, CSS, Bootstrap, Tailwind, SCSS, Figma, Github, Gitlab, Vue.js(basic), JS and Front-end Development.
+Engineering with a Bachelor's degree focused in Information Technology from Azerbaijan State University of Oil and Industry.
+Motivated to learn new technologies, expanding knowledge day-by-day .I can work independently using my own initiative or as part of a team.
 I love trying out new technologies and update with modern tools helping our lives more easier.
 <!--
 **aidanatakishieva/aidanatakishieva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.